 - Single cafe rods feature one long pole with a finial at either end.
 These rods are attached via brackets to the top of a window, outside the frame, on or above the molding.
 The finials (ends) are decorative and come in a range of sizes and styles, from simple metal balls to ornate crystal or metal fixtures.
 Most single rods telescope between a minimum and maximum length.
 Dimensions should be listed on the package.

 - Double cafe rods are designed to hang two curtains, one on top of the other.
 Typically, a sheer curtain goes underneath an opaque top curtain.
 Some double rods are welded together, others are connected via wall-mounted brackets.
 They telescope between a minimum and maximum length.
-Double rods are usually more expensive than single rods, provide a more luxe look, and give greater privacy and light control.
+Double rods are usually more expensive than single rods, provide a more luxe look, and give greater privacy, sound-dampening, and light control since they can accommodate thicker curtains.
 They’re a good choice for living rooms and bedrooms.

 - Tension rods are the easiest to install.
 The adjustable central pole is designed to fit inside the window casing via internal springs, instead of being mounted outside the frame in a bracket.
 Tension rods are typically made of metal or plastic, and they are most often used to hang shower curtains, but they can also be used in windows in bedrooms, kitchens, and living spaces.